Wraient/gocr/README.md

-# GoOCR
+# GOCR

-GoOCR is a simple yet effective Optical Character Recognition (OCR) application built in Go.
-With GoOCR, you can select an image file, extract text from it, and interact with the extracted text.
+Gocr is a simple yet effective Optical Character Recognition (OCR) application built in Go.
+With GOCR, you can select an image file, extract text from it, and interact with the extracted text.
 The app lets you click on text boxes to copy specific pieces or view all the extracted text below the image.
 While not 100% accurate, it provides a user-friendly OCR experience.

 ## Demo